Pakistan Super League: Results

 The first season of the PSL was played entirely in the United Arab Emirates due to security reasons.
 The inaugural champions were Islamabad United, who defeated Quetta Gladiators in the final.
 Peshawar Zalmi were the 2017 PSL champions, beating Quetta Gladiators in Lahore on 5 March 2017.
 Islamabad United were the 2018 PSL champions, beating defending champions Peshawar Zalmi on 25 March 2018.
 Quetta Gladiators defeated Peshawar Zalmi to win their first title on 17 March 2019 in Karachi, in 2020 Karachi Kings took the trophy home.
 Multan Sultans, who won their first title defeating Peshawar Zalmi on 24 June 2021 in Abu Dhabi.
 Lahore Qalandars won their first title on 27 February 2022, against reigning champions Multan Sultan.
 Lahore Qalandars again defeated Multan Sultans with a minor margin of 1 run to win their consecutive 2nd title of the tournament in its 8th edition on 18 March 2023.
 Islamabad United became first team to win three title on 18 March 2024 when they defeated Multan Sultans by 2 wickets.
 It was Multan's fourth consecutive final and third consecutive runner up finish.
-Misbah-ul-Haq is most successful captain of the League.
+Lahore Qalandars also won their third title by defeating Quetta Gladiators by 6 wickets on 25 May 2025.
+Shaheen Afridi is most successful captain of the League.